Sunillad08/Web_scraping_projects/README.md

 Hello , I am a student leaning **git** and **web scraping**.
 Web scraping is way to scrap data from website to use for any purpose.

-My projects are not best and fast but it works.
+My projects are not best or fast but they works.
 I am improving my projects over time.

-My projects info:
+My projects information:

 **Data from Youtube trending page**:
 ```